Dejean97/Project-2-Data-Insights-and-Strategy/README.md

 Geographical data (latitude and longitude) was also gathered for each postcode for geographical visualisation purposes.

+## Data Insights

+Each table was examined and summarised to gain an understanding of the data so far.

-## Data Insights and Customer Segmentation
+## Customer Segmentation

+This project utilised RFM (Recency, Frequency & Monetary) analysis to develop the customer segmentation.
+This method assigns a 'value' to customers by examining how recently a customer has purchased (recency), how often they purchase (frequency), and how much the customer spends (monetary).

 ## Presentation of Insights and Strategy